marshall7m/terraform-aws-infrastructure-live-ci/CONTRIBUTING.md

 - `docker compose -f ./.devcontainer/docker-compose.yml run --rm dev pytest tests/integration`

-All the containers that the `dev` service depends upons will be launched within the same custom docker bridge network.
+All the containers that the `dev` service depends on will be launched within the same custom docker bridge network.

 ## Local GitHub Actions Workflow